wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 The measurement process involves:
 - **Pulse Counter**: This sensor measures the angular speed of the pulley without regard to the direction.
-- **Analogue Low Pass Filtering**: This reduces high-frequency noise, followed by anti-aliasing filtering to prepare the signal for digital processing.
+- **Analogue Low Pass Filtering**: This reduces high-frequency noise, followed by antialiasing filtering to prepare the signal for digital processing.
 The dynamic effects are mainly influenced by the electric drive time constants and the spring, with the low pass filtering having a minimal impact on the output.

 ### SOTA Results